Charlie Blackmon Preview, Player Props: Rockies vs. Cubs

-Charlie Blackmon -- .200 average over his past 10 games -- will be in action for the Colorado Rockies versus the Chicago Cubs, with Jordan Wicks on the hill, on September 11 at 8:40 PM ET.
+On Tuesday, Charlie Blackmon (.250 slugging percentage in past 10 games, with zero homers) and the Colorado Rockies play the Chicago Cubs, whose starting pitcher will be Javier Assad.
+First pitch is at 8:40 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Giants.
+In his last game he had a one-hit showing (1-for-4) against the Cubs.

 Charlie Blackmon Game Info & Props vs. the Cubs